The 12 best things to do in Malaga in 2019

 5. The Manquita – Malaga’s cathedral

-Don’t miss merienda time in Malaga, which is a must between 5 and 7pm!
-I like to walk down Calle Larios (the main artery of the city), Granada street, the square of La Merced and Molina Larios street.
-I usually stop at a cafe and have a coffee – maybe una nube (a cloud), un sombre (a shadow), un mitad (a half), or un cortado (a cut).
-If I am hungry I go to Casa Aranda to eat churros (fritters) with coffee, or have a crepe or cake at one of the fantastic tea shops in San Agustin Street.
+Don’t miss merienda time in Malaga, basically an excuse to have an ‘afternoon snack’ between 5 and 7pm (most locals dine after 10pm).
+Stroll down Calle Larios (the main artery of the city), Granada Street or the square of La Merced and Molina Larios Street.
+Pause for coffee – maybe una nube (a cloud), un sombre (a shadow), un mitad (a half), or un cortado (a cut) or if you’re peckish, go to Casa Aranda for churros or a cake at one of the fantastic tea shops in San Agustin Street.

-7. Pier 1 Port of Malaga and the Palm of Surprises
+7. Pier 1 Port of Malaga

 8. Conception Botanical Garden

-9. Thyssen Museum
+9. Carmen Thyssen Museum